 Each level of credit card transaction is associated with a set of data fields.
 Let's explore each of them below.

-With every credit card transaction comes some amount of auxiliary information.
 The most basic and common type of credit card transaction is the level 1 transaction.
 The basic data fields required to complete a level 1 credit card transaction are:

 Additional information, such as the date and time of the transaction and additional cardholder information is automatically recorded by the bank but isn’t explicitly reported by the merchant processing the transaction.
 These three items are all that make up a level one transaction.